The King Salmon (a.k.a. Chinook, Springer, Blackmouth, Smiley, Purple-back, Oncorhynchus Tschawytscha)

 The King Salmon is the largest of the salmon species available in Alaska.
-It is possible to catch King Salmon in Ketchikan all year, but the peak season is in May and June.
+It is possible to catch King Salmon in Ketchikan all year, but the peak season is in June and the first part of July.
 These fish have to be at least 28 inches to legally keep them while sport fishing, and their is no upper size restriction.
 They average somewhere around 15-20 lbs. and each summer a few in the 40-50 lbs range are caught in the same waters where we regularly fish.
 Each year, Ketchikan holds a King Salmon Derby over 3 weekends, usually starting in May and ending in June.
 We have had great fun fishing the derby and offer a King Salmon Derby Special.
 For more great information about King Salmon, please visit the Alaska Department of Fish and Game website.

 The Fighting Characteristics of King Salmon